 Professional General Automotive Technology / Mornings

-The Automotive Morning program is generic and global in nature.
-This program covers domestic as well as European and Japanese vehicles.
-Emphasis is on all areas of the automobile except body and heavy duty diesel.
-Students are in class four days a week, 5 hours a day and experience extensive hands-on training.
-It takes three years (six semesters) to complete all facets of this program however Automotive course requirements for an AS degree can be earned in just three semesters of Automotive classes.
+Students are in class 4 days a week for 5 hours a day and experience extensive hands-on training.
+It takes three years (six semesters) to complete all facets of this program.
+However, Automotive course requirements for an AS degree can be earned in just three semesters of Automotive classes.
 Entrance into this program requires a special application and successful completion of prerequisites

 Weekend/Evening

 Weekend and evening courses are designed for all levels and abilities.
-General automotive courses for the do-it-yourselves, entry level courses for prospective automotive technicians, and in-service courses for the working technician are available.
+General automotive courses for the do-it-yourselves, entry-level courses for prospective automotive technicians, and in-service courses for the working technician are available.
+Most weekend courses are designed for the working technicians who want to specialize in Smog Check testing, diagnosis and repair.
+Other courses are related to diagnosing electrical and driveability problems.

-Weekend courses are offered in convenient two and four meeting sessions.
-Evening courses are offered in four, eight and sixteen week sessions that meet two evenings a week.
+Weekend courses are offered in convenient sessions of two or four meetings.
+Evening courses are offered in four, eight and sixteen week sessions of two evenings per week.
 An Associate of Science Degree is available for students enrolled in evening courses.
-No special application or tools are required for these courses.
-Additional materials and lab fees may be applied to certain courses.
-Visit the class schedule for the most current listing of courses and any additional fees.

 Consumer Classes / Weekend